mmrohs/FilterIt/README.md

-FilterIt is a tiny add-on for the web browser Mozilla Firefox (Version 103 and later) It might also work on other browsers, but I haven't testet it yet.
+FilterIt is a tiny add-on for the web browser Mozilla Firefox (Version 103 and later)

 FilterIt makes it possible to filter uninteresting topics and people from websites.
-You simply have to add terms via context menu to an internal filter list and next time the browser loads a webpage it replaces all sentences containing one of those terms with a specific filter string.
+The user can simply add terms to an filter list via context menu and next time the browser loads a webpage it replaces all sections containing one of these terms with the text "+++ filtered +++".

 Important:
 If you know some JavaScript: